1. Understand your Inheritance Tax liability

 Inheritance Tax reliefs can help reduce the tax payable on an estate.
 These include:

-Annual gift exemption: Each tax year you can gift up to £3,000 tax-free.
-You can also carry forward any unused exemptions from the previous year and for couples, you could have a combined gifting exemption of £12,000.
+- Annual gift exemption - Annually, you can gift up to £3,000 tax-free.
+You can also carry forward any unused exemptions from the previous year.
+For couples, you could have a combined gifting exemption of £12,000.

-Small gifts exemption: Each tax year you can give gifts of up to £250 to any number of individuals, provided the total to any one individual doesn't exceed £250.
+- Small gifts exemption: Annual, you can give gifts of up to £250 to any number of individuals, provided the total to any one individual doesn't exceed £250.

-Business Relief (BR): Some business assets, can be passed on free of Inheritance Tax or with a reduced bill.
+- Gifts between spouses and civil partners: Gifts between spouses and civil partners are generally exempt from Inheritance Tax, provided the recipient is long-term UK tax resident.
+Relief - Some business assets can be passed on free of Inheritance Tax or with a reduced bill.
 Qualifying assets include shares in unlisted companies and business property owned for at least two years.
+It’s important to note that significant changes are being introduced to Business Relief in April 2026.

-Changes were made to both Business Relief and Agricultural Property Relief in the 2024 Autumn Budget from 6 April 2026.
-From that date, the first £1m of qualifying assets will be exempt from Inheritance Tax and the excess will attract 50% relief.
-The £1m will be shared across assets qualifying for BR and APR on pro-rata basis.
+- Agricultural Property Relief - Applied to qualifying agricultural property, such as farmland, that has been owned and occupied for at least two years (or seven years if it is let to someone else).
+Similar to Business Relief, significant changes to Agricultural Property Relief are being introduced from April 2026.
+From that date, the first £1million of qualifying assets will be exempt from Inheritance Tax and the excess will attract 50% relief.
+The £1m will be shared across assets qualifying for Business Relief and Agricultural Property Relief on a pro-rata basis.